VVipJain/VVipJain/README.md

 ### Hi there 👋, My name is Vipul Jain
-#### An Aspiring Analyst Dedicated to Driving Impact Through Data Analysis
+#### An Aspiring Data Analyst/ Scientist Dedicated to Driving Impact Through Data Analysis
 I am a detail-oriented Data Analyst with expertise in transforming complex data into actionable insights that drive business decisions.
 Proficient in SQL, Python, and Excel for data analysis, I also excel at creating clear visualizations using Power BI and Tableau.
 I have successfully contributed to projects that improved efficiency and boosted profitability across various industries.
 I’m passionate about leveraging data to solve problems, optimize processes, and support strategic goals.
 I thrive in collaborative environments and am committed to continuous learning to stay at the forefront of data analytics.

 Skills: Python / SQL / Excel / Power BI / Tableau / Data cleaning / Data Formatting / Data Scraping / Data Analysis / Data Visualization